-By the time I finished my 3rd year of dental school at King Abdulaziz University, I knew that the area I wanted to specialize in was Endodontics.
-During my 3rd year, I began observing and assisting in a private clinic working in support of a distinguished General Dentist, Dr. Jamal Alharaki.
+By the time I finished my third year of dental school at King Abdulaziz University, I knew that the area I wanted to specialize in was Endodontics.
+During my third year, I began observing and assisting in a private clinic in support of a distinguished General Dentist, Dr. Jamal Alharaki.
 Since then, I have spent my free time mostly reading about Endodontics; I could not be more excited about being selected for a position in the USA that would provide me with advanced training in this area of dentistry.

-In my 4th year of dental school, my world lit up like a videogame, and the highest moments of my life I spent in what we call our “Phantom Lab,” where much of our efforts were devoted to Endodontics.
+In my fourth year of dental school, my world lit up like a videogame, and the highest moments of my life I spent in what we call our “Phantom Lab,” where much of our efforts were devoted to Endodontics.
 The more competent and practiced I became in the basics of endo, the more I began to experience a great deal of joy from finding one’s calling or vocation.
 My profound love for Endodontics makes me feel whole and fulfilled, dedicated to lifelong education and immersion – research and practice in Endo.

-In my 5th year, while completing my final requirements, I gave it my all and put in a great deal of extra work, striving for excellence, particularly on the clinical exam.
+In my fifth year, while completing my final requirements, I gave it my all and put in a great deal of extra work, striving for excellence, particularly on the clinical exam.
 I ran up against a unique challenge with tooth number #14, with two canals and a Vertucci type II.
 I was stressed but especially pleased to have met that challenge skillfully.
 I came to a fuller appreciation on that occasion of the way that endo is full of surprises, and I have come to crave the challenges it presents.

-I enjoyed participating in a summer training program in endo in a specialty hospital in Jeddah following my completion of dental school.
+I enjoyed participating in a summer training program in Endo in a specialty hospital in Jeddah following my completion of dental school.
 I kept training and improving my skill.
-Afterward, I gave my all to an internship program where I had the marvelous opportunity of assisting two distinguished endodontists: Drs XXXX and XXXX; learning a great deal about Endodontics.
+Afterward, I gave my all to an internship program where I had the marvelous opportunity of assisting two distinguished endodontists: Drs XXXX and XXXX, learning a great deal about Endodontics.
 Some of the research I contributed to resulted in my opportunity to make a poster presentation that was very well received.
 My love for Endodontics deepened still further.

 Volunteer service stands at the core of my self-understanding as a dentist.
 I have long engaged in various volunteer activities to promote oral health before and after dental school.
 After graduating, I continued to enhance my knowledge and skill in endodontics.
-I became a supervisor and instructor serving in the CCC or ER, helping them with some of their more complex cases.
+I became a supervisor and instructor in the CCC or ER, helping them with some of their more complex cases.
 I volunteered to serve with no pay in our interns’ office for ten months after graduation, assisting in the office and the clinic.
 I currently serve as a Teaching Assistant in Endodontics at Alfrabi College and devote many hours each week to my volunteer service, working in a private clinic in the evenings.

 In addition to working to increase the awareness of the importance of Endodontic treatment in the community, I also look forward to a long professional lifetime teaching Endodontics in Saudi Arabia, passing on the torch to new generations of Endodontists in my country, and working in close coordination with our Ministry of Health.
 I have been integrally involved in resolving many complex cases, often with medically compromised patients.
 This will help me hit the ground running and excel in your program.
-I am especially adept at Endodontics and look forward to excelling in this area.
+I am especially adept at Endodontics and look forward to excelling.

 I thank you for considering my application to your distinguished program in Endodontics.